michaelruocco/wso2-test-containers/README.md

 The Wso2StartupCheckLogConsumer extends the StartupCheckLogConsumer class.
 This class can be used to create other StartupCheckLogConsumers with custom startup messages.
-A startup message is a string that the class will look for in the log of the docker machine, when a line of log output appears the waitForStartMessageInLog will complete.
+A startup message is a string that the class will look for in the log of the docker machine, when a line of log output appears the waitForStartupMessageInLog will complete.
 To create a StartupCheckLogConsumer with a custom startup message simply create an instance passing the startup message you want to check for as a constructor argument: